dr-leo/pandaSDMX/description.rst

 * sdmxml reader: return strings or unicode strings instead of LXML smart strings
 * sdmxml reader: remove most of the specialized read methods.
   Adapt model to use generalized methods.
 This makes code more maintainable.
-* rename :class:`pandasdmx.api.Message` attributes to singular form Old names are deprecated and will be removed in the future..
 * :class:`pandasdmx.model.Representation` for DSD attributes and dimensions now supports text not just codelists.

 Other changes and enhancements
 ::::::::::::::::::::::::::::::::::

+* documentation has been overhauled.
+Code examples are now much simpler thanks to the new structure2pd writer
 * testing: switch from nose to py.test
 * improve packaging.
 Include tests in sdist only
 * numerous bug fixes

 v0.3.1 (2015-10-04)
 -----------------------